Traveling from Mykonos to Santorini by ferry

 Mykonos to Santorini day trip

-The most important thing if you really want to visit both islands is to be “on time”.
+Even though there are plenty of daily itineraries on this route, the ferry tickets for the summer period get sold out quite quickly.
+Thus, the most important thing if you really want to visit both islands is to be “on time”.
 We advise you to book your tickets at least three months prior to your trip.
 Ferryhopper is here to help you find all the possible options; it is up to you to choose the perfect one and book it while there is still availability.

 - The port of Mykonos gets really crowded during high season.
 Make sure to arrive there at least one hour prior to your scheduled departure.